MaskRay/maskray.me/source/_posts/2023-05-08-assemblers.md

 _AIX PS/2 and System/370 Programming Tools and Interfaces_ refers to the term and defines `.optim` and `.noopt`.
 There is no more information.
 It's possible that AIX PS/2 and System/370 only use .optim/.noopt for branches, a restricted form of the general span-dependent expressions.

+In LLVM, variable evaluation has a pipe of hacks. `isInSection` utilizes `isAbsolute`, which requires `MCExpr::findAssociatedFragment` for a variable.

 In GNU assembler, .optim/.noopt has been ignored for a long time (since 1992).

 https://reviews.llvm.org/D109109 `getSymbolOffsetImpl` is recursively called due to https://github.com/llvm/llvm-project/issues/19577